 How much energy should I put into cleaning my carpets?

 When people get reinfested with lice, it’s rarely because of a lack of house cleaning.
-Many people are stuck in the endless cycle of lice (discovering lice, then painstakingly trying to kill it, only to find it again a few weeks later) because they are using an ineffective lice shampoo.
+Many people are stuck in the endless cycle of lice (discovering lice, then painstakingly trying to kill it, only to find it again a few weeks later) because they are using an ineffective lice treatment.